Astach/rtgb-controller/README.md

 ### For testing and development purposes, generate a self signed certificate

+0. Create a folder certs and a folder certs/server and certs/client

 1. Client side
    a.
 Generate CA private key and certificate